What do you want to find out about today?

 NICE says that all children, young people and adults who have, or might have, epilepsy should have access to a specialist epilepsy service if needed.
 This is sometimes called a tertiary centre or tertiary service.
 Your specialist should refer you to a specialist centre if any of these things apply:

-• They are not sure about what type of epilepsy, epilepsy syndrome or seizures you have
+- They are not sure what type of epilepsy, epilepsy syndrome or seizures you have

 NICE also says that children who have, or might have, epilepsy should be referred to a specialist centre to be seen within 2 weeks if any of these things apply:

-• Their behaviour, speech or learning are getting worse
+- Their behaviour, speech or learning is getting worse

 Can I choose which hospital I see a specialist at?

-What can I do if I’m not happy with my treatment or care?
+What if I’m not happy with my treatment and care in England?

 If you are unhappy with any part of your epilepsy treatment or care, you could: